sammyd/iOS8-day-by-day-book/manuscript/03-uivisualeffects.md

 ## Conclusion

-This is a really powerful feature of iOS8 - and will really allow developers to easily create apps which sit really well within the depth-model introduced in iOS7.
-It was a little disappointing that this ability wasn't available in iOS7, so it's good to have it ready to go in iOS8.
+This is a really powerful feature of iOS 8 - and will really allow developers to easily create apps which sit really well within the depth-model introduced in iOS 7.
+It was a little disappointing that this ability wasn't available in iOS 7, so it's good to have it ready to go in iOS 8.

 Go and give it a try, but remember not to go wild with it - keep concerns of performance and energy usage at the forefront of your mind.